What is “Care, Support or Supervision”, and can it be Funded through Enhanced Housing Benefit?

 The purpose of this blog post is to challenge the notion that “care, support or supervision” (CSS) in its entirety isn’t eligible to be funded by (enhanced) housing benefit.

-Case law shows us that this can’t be true and that the real situation is that some “support and supervision” tasks, activities and functions are housing benefit eligible and others are not.
+Case law shows that this can’t be true and that the real situation is that some “support and supervision” tasks, activities, and functions are housing benefit-eligible, and others are not.

 SHROA

 We must take great care in dealing with this question.
-With the SHROA Consultation we have the opportunity to enhance the funding for supported housing, but this opportunity is surrounded by the risk that political decisions will further restrict the scope of housing benefit to fund supported housing.
+With the SHROA Consultation, we have the opportunity to increase funding for supported housing, but this opportunity is subject to the risk that political decisions will further restrict the scope of housing benefit available to fund supported housing.

-The odd decision to restrict the scope of SHROA to supported housing that is enhanced housing benefit eligible, i.e., “Supported Exempt Accommodation” (SEA), raises additional concerns about the UK government’s motivations.
+The odd decision to restrict the scope of SHROA to supported housing that is eligible for enhanced housing benefit, i.e., “Supported Exempt Accommodation” (SEA), raises additional concerns about the UK government’s motivations.

 Unfortunately, the SHROA Consultation portal (Citizen Space) only allows 2000 digits per answer, which is woefully inadequate for such a nuanced argument around how CSS should be defined.